-My research explores several problems in environmental fluid mechanics, with a focus on laboratory experiments.
+My research explores turbulent flow at ocean margins, with a focus on laboratory experiments.
 I am particularly interested in the surface signature of systems that have complex subsurface hydrodynamics (such as a seagrass bed or a freshwater plume), and how we can develop simplified models that allow us to "invert" this interior behavior by measuring the free surface.
-I also study near-shore circulation and coastal dynamics.
+I also study near-shore circulation and coastal hydrodynamics.

 Prior to joining the faculty at UNH, I received my PhD from Stanford University in the Bob and Norma Street Environmental Fluid Mechanics Laboratory, and was a postdoctoral scholar at the University of California, Merced.

 June 2022 - Congrats to Matt, Jenna, Matthias, & Aidan!

 Congratulations to Matt, who graduated with his MEng in Ocean Engineering, and Jenna, Matthias, and Aidan, who graduated with their BS in Ocean Engineering!